 - Meat, poultry and fish.

 - Bread and cereal.

-You may purchase staple foods fresh, but frozen and packaged foods are also acceptable.
+You may purchase fresh staple foods, but frozen and packaged foods are also acceptable.
 You may also purchase accessory food items with your food stamp benefits.
-Accessory foods include snacks and dessert items.
-This also includes food that supplement and complement meals such as seasonings and oils.
+Accessory foods include certain snacks and dessert items.
+This also includes food that supplement and complement goods such as seasonings and oils.

 Although there is a wide array of items eligible for purchase using food benefits, there are some items that are ineligible for purchase under the program.
 These include all non-food items, even if these items are also sold in a grocery store.
 In general, you may not purchase the following items using SNAP food benefits:

 - Non-food items, such as:

 - Supplements, medicines or vitamins

 However, your SNAP benefits can be used to purchase plants and seeds that you can use to grow food for your household.

 Phone Number: (850) 300-4323 or 711

 Deputy Secretary: Taylor Hatch